Eighteen Wheels and a Dozen Roses

 "Eighteen Wheels and a Dozen Roses" is a song written by Paul Nelson and Gene Nelson, and recorded by American country music artist Kathy Mattea.
-It was released in March 1988 as the second single from her album Untasted Honey.
+It was originally released on June 1, 1987, per Mercury Records, as the second single from her album Untasted Honey.
 The song hit number one on both the US and Canadian Country charts in 1988.